 If you haven’t had the joy of attending a BYU Vocal Point, you need to go.
 Their concerts are amazing.
 I had a chance to catch them in concert back home in California a few months back.
 There were doing a concert and featuring The All American Boys Chorus.
 I am an alumni of the chorus.
 I graduated in 2006.
 Since I graduated and over the past couple of years, The All American Boys Chorus has been able collaborate with some incredible people such as, Josh Groan, BYU Vocal Point and David Benoit.
 Check out some of the music videos the chorus has done with BYU Vocal Point.

-If you have a dream and a goal, and if you have the passion and determination for that goal to come true, I have no doubt that you WILL achieve that goal.
+If you have a dream and a goal, and you have the passion and determination for that goal to come true, I have no doubt that you WILL achieve that goal.
 So for those of you working as a performing artists out there and have been feeling doubt, I say to you: Enjoy the Journey and Believe in Yourself.
 Stay Positive.
 Stay Focused.
 And Be YOU.
-For one day, there is going to be a person who will see the talent, light, and passion within you and that one opportunity will lead you to your dream.
+One day, there is going to be a person who will see the talent, light, and passion within you and that one opportunity will lead you to your dream.

 If you’re an artist, then you’re used to the occasional remarks from people that may sound similar to: “oh, you’re an artist?
 So what do you do?
 Do you have another job?”